Big Lots' Q3 Harsher Than Usual as Chain Suffers Profit Loss

-Big Lots reported a loss from continuing operations of $6.0 million, or $0.10 per diluted share, for the quarter, ended October 27, compared to income of $4.2 million, or $0.06 per diluted share, last year.
+Big Lots reported a loss from continuing operations of $6.0 million, or 10 cents per diluted share, for the quarter, ended Oct.27, compared to income of $4.2 million, or 6 cents per diluted share, last year.

-During the retailer's call this morning, chairman, ceo and president Steven Fishman explained the company's third quarter is historically "our lowest volume quarter and quite frankly, when we are in transition" as Big Lots prepares for its holiday selling season."
+During the retailer's call earlier this month, chairman, ceo and president Steven Fishman explained the company's third quarter is historically "our lowest volume quarter and quite frankly, when we are in transition" as Big Lots prepares for its holiday selling season."

 But for this year's Q3, in particular, the company braced for added pressures and "some anxieties on the consumer," he continued, such as "the national election, an uncertain economy, and a persisting difficult job market."